crbridget/sec-risk-agent/README.md

 ## 🔍 Overview

-The **SEC Risk Agent** extracts key sections from SEC 10-K filings (Item 1, 1A, and 7), cleans the raw text, and prepares it for analysis with Large Language Models (LLMs).
-It's designed to integrate with Google's Agent Development Kit (ADK) and the Vertex AI GenAI API, forming the backend of a web app built on [lovable.dev](https://www.lovable.dev).
+The **SEC Risk Agent** extracts key sections from SEC 10-K filings (Item 1 and 7), cleans the raw text, and prepares it for analysis with Large Language Models (LLMs).
+It's designed to integrate with Google's Agent Development Kit (ADK) and the Vertex AI GenAI API.

 ### 🔧 Technologies & Tools
 - Python (requests, BeautifulSoup)
 - Web Scraping
 - Vertex AI GenAI API (text summarization, risk extraction)
 - Google Agent Development Kit (ADK)
-- lovable.dev (low-code frontend)

-## 📈 My Learning Journey

-As an intern, I’m following a structured, multi-week progression that includes:

-- **Week 1**: Learning about credit risk, SEC filings, and Python basics
-- **Week 2**: Building scrapers and preprocessing data for LLMs
-- **Week 3**: Prompt engineering and interacting with GenAI APIs
-- **Week 4–5**: Developing agent tools using Google ADK for extracting risk factors
-- **Week 6–7**: Designing and deploying a front-end web app on lovable.dev

-Each phase builds toward a functioning pipeline that connects scraped regulatory data to a GenAI-powered backend, then visualizes the results in a user-friendly interface.

 ## 🛠 How to Run the Scraper